Facts about Mae Jemison

 Dr. Mae Carol Jemison became the first American woman of color to travel into space on September 12, 1992.
 That was the day she rocketed into Earth orbit on an 8-day mission aboard the space shuttle Endeavour.

 Jemison spent the next six years at NASA, ending up on mission STS-47 aboard the shuttle Endeavour in 1992.
-After leaving NASA in 1993 she founded the Jemison Group, a research and consulting firm, and became active in several educational programs.
+After leaving NASA in 1993 she founded the Jemison Group, a research and consulting firm, and became active in a number of educational programs.

 A fan of Star Trek, Dr. Mae Jemison made a 1993 guest appearance on the TV series Star Trek: The Next Generation.
 (Another prominent person who made a Star Trek guest appearance was King Abdullah II of Jordan.)